Tomato Soup

 - Use an immersion blender to puree the soup until smooth.

-- Stir in heavy cream if desired, and heat gently.
+- Stir in fresh basil and heavy cream if desired.